 - Wakitani, S., Nawata, M., Tensho, K., et al.: Repair of articular cartilage defects in the patello-femoral joint with autologous bone marrow mesenchymal cell transplantation: three case reports involving nine defects in five knees.
 J Tissue Eng Regen Med January–February 2007; 1 (1): 74–9.

 This page serves the purpose of information only and is not to be understood as medical advice.
 We would like to expressly point out that a cure cannot be guaranteed.
-Stem cell therapy is an advanced and experimental procedure, which has only recently been applied worldwide and for which the long-term studies and reliable documentation on successes, risks and side effects required for a recognized procedure are not yet available.
+Stem cell therapy is an advanced procedure, which has only recently been applied worldwide and for which the long-term studies and reliable documentation on successes, risks and side effects required for a recognized procedure are not yet available.

-The legislation on stem cell therapies and conducting of experimental therapies varies from country to country worldwide.
+The legislation on stem cell therapies and conducting of new therapies varies from country to country worldwide.
 In our clinic in Austria we only carry out the treatments permitted under the applicable legal situation.
 For other treatments we have worldwide contacts in our cooperation network and can support the selection of specialized medical facilities abroad.